 When You Contact Garmin

-We know you want to stay off the grid, but we may collect things such as your contact and device information during support calls to ensure that you get the help you need.
+We know you might want to stay off the grid, but we may collect things such as your contact, device, or subscription information during support calls to ensure that you get the help you need.

 When You Use Location Features

 Sometimes we need to collect your device’s location.
 That makes it a lot easier to tell you about things such as weather in your area, nearby traffic, and even movie prices near you.

 With your consent, Garmin collects information that includes location, direction, and speed to help with features such as parking and traffic.